parithi-b/TEMR_analysis_pipeline/README.md

 Transposable element-mediated rearrangements (TEMRs) are a category of structural variants (&ge;50bp) mediated by transposons.

-There are four major steps involved in identifying TEMRs from SV calls.
+There are five major steps involved in identifying TEMRs from SV calls.

 <ol>
   <li>Extract SVs from each caller/algorithm/tool and organize them in tsv format</li>